On this page

 We recommend creating your video podcast in a widescreen 16:9 video aspect ratio and saving in 1080p video resolution to suit YouTube guidelines.

 With the help of our audio visualizer overlay, you can create podcast videos in no time.
-Learn how to add more elements to your videos like transitions and text.
+Continue learning how to add more elements to your videos like transitions and text or try the podcast video maker right away.